thinkocapo/replay/README.md

 'OR'
 - send python events to proxy.go?
 (NEED create proxy.go) (yes and handle different compressions here, rather than do that in proxy.py)

+NEW
+- which request.header indicates what kind of sdk/event it's from? user-agent for now.
+Or...
+- how to read sentry_key from incoming request at proxy level? so then proxy can check a .env and figure out which DSN (projectId) to send to....

 - event-to-sentry.go var DATABASE_PATH
 - have all developers use a DSN that points to a cloud hosted proxy)